Austrian Permanent Residence – Get Updated for 2022

 - Other documents, as needed (for individuals who are sponsored by an Austrian resident or citizen and in au-pair cases).

-Residency permit in Austria for family reunification and personal reasons
+Residency permit in Austria for family reunification

 - Residence permit for family members: any family member like children, spouse or a registered partner can apply for the residence title of ''family member''.
 This permit allows them to have an extendable stay in Austria for up to a year with free access to the labor market;